gojek/clickstream-web/README.md

 ### Usage in Node JS

 **Only QoS0 (instant) events** are supported in Node JS runtime.
-All the events are treated as QoS0 events by default as browser dependent services/APIs are leveraged for QoS1 events.
+All the events are treated as QoS0 events by default as browser dependent services/APIs are used for QoS1 events.

-You need to provide crypto module object in the constructor while initialising as it is environment specific module.
+You need to provide crypto module object in the constructor while initialising as it is an environment specific module.

 #### For node version < 18

-A fetch polyfill like [node-fetch](https://github.com/node-fetch/node-fetch) has to be initialized globally.
+2. A fetch polyfill like [node-fetch](https://github.com/node-fetch/node-fetch) has to be initialized globally.
 Check this out for [reference on how to do it](https://github.com/node-fetch/node-fetch#providing-global-access).

 ```js
 import { Clickstream } from "@gojek/clickstream-web"